Pujasanjay/special-umbrella/README.md

 - Programmer: Puja Sanjay Thorat
 - Language: Bash shell script (.sh)
 - Script filename: `informtics_573.sh`
-- Version: Linus enterprise server 15SP3
+- Version: Linux enterprise server 15SP3
 - Date submitted: 13 September 2025
 - Purpose: This shell script automates the process of downloading, unzipping, and summarizing human chromosome 1 secondary assemblies (excluding chr1.fa.gz) from the UCSC Genome Browser.
 It also generates a summary file containing file details, first 10 lines, and total line count for each assembly.
 The script is fully independent and can run on any Bash-compatible system.